A Diet Rich in Flavanols May Lower High Blood Pressure in Those Resistant to Regular Treatment Options

 Hypertension is the most common chronic disease in the US, according to the CDC.
-In fact, 47%, or 116 million Americans are affected by this disease, which can be defined as abnormally high blood pressure in the blood vessels.
+47%, or 116 million Americans are affected by this disease, which can be defined as abnormally high blood pressure in the blood vessels.
 It is most often measured during consultations with the general practitioner and with a blood pressure monitor.

 Measuring Blood Pressure